Augustus Short Scholarship Appeal

 "The scholarship went towards my accommodation at a residential college.
 This gave me an Adelaide home with like-minded students, mostly from country areas, many also first in their family to study at university.
 Here I also found work as a residential and academic tutor which helped cover extra expenses.

 By making your gift before the end of the financial year, the University can plan ahead for the next round of scholarship applications.
 This year, there were 84 applications for an Augustus Short Scholarship and only three were awarded.
 Your gift will help bridge this gap.”

 Dr Augustus Short founded the University of Adelaide, and believed that no student should be prevented from pursuing a higher education because of financial hardship.

-We know that some of Australia’s highest-achieving students run the risk of never making it to university because they live in country areas and are facing financial hardship.
+We know that some of Australia’s highest-achieving students run the risk of never making it to university because they live in rural areas and are facing financial barriers.

 Augustus Short Scholarships offer these students meaningful financial support throughout their undergraduate degree, removing barriers to their participation in higher education.

 In naming this scholarship fund, we acknowledge the profound impact Dr Augustus Short had on the University.

 “Unfortunately, every year a lot of deserving students in need of assistance miss out on a scholarship.
 Please consider making a gift to the Augustus Short Appeal to ensure more South Australian students experiencing financial hardship, have the opportunity to go to university; to pursue their dreams and provide a valuable contribution in our community.”Dr Kathryn Grocke